 The best place to find relevant keywords is in the job listings that appeal to you and the profiles of people who currently hold the kinds of positions you want.
 There is also a skills section on your profile which allows your connections to endorse you for specific skills and areas of expertise.

-Include relevant experience, such as past internships, jobs, volunteer work, etc. We recommend that you build out this section by copying and pasting information included on your resume.
+Include relevant experience, such as past internships, jobs, volunteer work, etc. Start with what is on your resume and then expand.
 Make sure to have your resume reviewed by a CCD staff member before doing so.
 See our review hours.

 A great way to stay on other people’s radar screens and enhance your professional image is to update your status at least once a week.
 Tell people about events you’re attending, articles you’ve read and recommend, major projects you’ve completed, professional books you’re reading, or any other news that you would tell someone at a networking reception or on a quick catch-up phone call.